LWVSC supports ensuring that elections result in fair and transparent outcomes by:

 10. Encouraging and supporting local communities to develop their own election system for local elections, after careful examination of the demography of its community.
-Systems which may be considered include Instant Runoff Voting (IRV), Limited Voting, Cumulative Voting, more use of at-large seats, and others.
+Systems that may be considered include Instant Runoff Voting (IRV), Limited Voting, Cumulative Voting, more use of at-large seats, and others.
 An explanation of the method used must be provided.

 11. Implementing automated systems of voting from a statewide list approved by the S.C.
-State Elections Commission to standardize voting procedures, lessen voter confusion, increase the accuracy of the count, and ensure that all provisional ballots cast by voters lacking Help America Vote Act-required ID are counted by using any of the HAVA provisos
+State Elections Commission to standardize voting procedures, lessen voter confusion, increase the accuracy of the count, and ensure that all provisional ballots cast by voters lacking Help America Vote Act-required ID are counted by using any of the HAVA provisos.

 12. Protecting the integrity of the electoral process in the way elections are conducted by: